Master of Science in Cyber Security

 Program Requirements

-Both master's programs require 30 cr hr of coursework and/or research in cyber security and related areas.
-The detailed curriculum for each program is in the University of Toledo Graduate Catalog.
+The MS in Cyber Security program requires 30 cr hr of coursework and/or research in cyber security and related areas.
+The detailed curriculum for the Master of Science in Cyber Security program is in the University of Toledo Graduate Catalog.

 Course descriptions can be viewed in the catalog by clicking on the course number.
-Courses are currently offered on campus, but online offerings will be available starting in fall 2020.
+Most courses are currently offered on campus, but some online offerings are available for additional flexibility.

 ENGINEERING CORE (10 Cr.
 Hr.)